org-cloudbees-dragan/traditional-ha/README.md

   ```
 * Run `up.sh`
   * The related containers will start now.
 The essential configuration are already setup using Configuration as Code
-  * You will get redirected to you browser to the Operations center when all container are up and running
+  * You will get redirected to you browser to the Operations center when all container are up and running.
+This might take some minutes
 * Add an admin user
 * Request a trial licence (first option)
 * Click on the pre provisioned  controller "ha" in the Operations center UI